R. Guy Erwin

 Please be advised that California Lutheran University follows all state, county, and federal safety precautions for higher education for campus services as well as the residential community.
 For frequent and live updates (e.g., regarding vaccinations, masks, and other campus regulations), see www.callutheran.edu/know.

 IMPORTANT Please know that the health and safety of all participants in the Luther Congress is our priority.
-The Congress follows the California Lutheran University's Covid policy for Staff/Faculty (https:www.callutheran.edu/know/policies), which currently requires vaccination and booster, a daily health-check form, and the use of medical masks in all indoor spaces.
-This policy will continue to be reviewed in light of changing CDC guidelines and university requirements.
+Althought CLU has a Covid policy designed specifically for Visitors to campus, this policy envisions Visitors who will only be on campus for a brief period of time.
+As a result, the Congress will follow CLU's policy for Staff/Faculty: https:www.callutheran.edu/know/policies.
+The policy currently requires vaccination and booster (with "qualifying exemptions)", and the use of medical masks in indoor spaces.
+We will continue to review the policy in light of changing CDC guidelines and university reqruirements and will keep you posted.
 (Stay tuned.
 Any developments relating to the Congress will be posted here.)
-With any questions, feel free to contact email@example.com, co-chair of the Congress. [posted 1/21/22]
+With any questions, feel free to contact email@example.com, co-chair of the Congress. [posted 2/18/22]

 Testimonials and Words of Welcome“It is very exciting to host the 14th International Congress for Luther Research in Thousand Oaks, California, USA!
 The words ‘Luther’, ‘International’, and ‘Research’ describe the nature of this cherished “summit” meeting that takes place every five years, and, importantly, always in a different part of the world.
 Each hosting context opens new avenues for Luther scholarship that benefits from the rich group of participants, varying from a seasoned scholar to a person newly interested in connecting their scholarship with Luther.
 The seminars are the soul of the congress, a friendly place for sharing research, mentoring, and fellowship.
 The broad spectrum of keynote presentations invites healthy debate and discussion.
 The receptions at the end of the day are the climax of each day where new and old friends meet over something tasty to eat and more Luther-talk.
 I was invited to my first Congress in 2002, in Copenhagen, and I could not briefly describe the importance these meetings ever since have had in my reading and teaching of Luther, mentoring and collegial relations, and friendships.
 I was invited once.
 Now, it is my pleasure to invite you.”